jessepav/lacygoill-wiki-backup/vim/vim9.md

 It's better to use an `Error()`  utility function which `:echom` the message, if you don't want a stacktrace; or `:echoerr` if you do want one.

+---

+Update: Actually, there is a way to keep using this trick without the issue:

+    com Cmd exe ':' ..
+Func()
+                ^----^

+Note that,  if an error is  raised and the  function returns 0, the  cursor will jump on the first line.

 ###
 ### the difference between using or omitting `function()` when saving a funcref in a variable